 - Restaurant-style Chicken Malai Kebab (also known as murgh malai kebab)

 - Bengali Chicken Stew

-- Robibarer Murgir Jhol or Bengali Runny Chicken Curry
+- Robibarer Murgir Jhol (also known as Bengali Runny Chicken Curry)

 - Kerala Style Chicken Stew